salmandaher/VLNs_Team_GraviPower/README.md

 ### Gearbox

-The first stage involves a gearbox with a 4:1 gear speed ratio, providing speed amplification (which is 1:4 torque ratio).
+The first stage involves a gearbox with a 4:1 gear speed ratio, providing speed amplification (which is a 1:4 torque ratio).
 This speed amplification factor is necessary to counter the huge torque amplification factor of the next stage, keeping the torque amplification high just enough to lift the mass with the weight of the passing car.

 ![Gearbox image](https://github.com/salmandaher/VLNs_Team_GraviPower/blob/main/imgs/project%20images/Gearbox.jpg)